 This type of accuracy from the lifter and maximization of the cam profile is important for peak power creation.
 “It really helps in a boosted application like this and adds performance, because the lifters follow the cam profile exactly how it was designed and will produce more power,” Jomora explains.

-The rest of the valvetrain and cylinder head information was covered in more detail during our previous article about the high-flowing Brodix BD2300 heads that were massaged by Frankenstein Racing Heads.
-The BD2300 heads come as a bare casting, so they require some extra port work to fit the need of a particular application.
-The heads received all the best goodies from the Manley catalog, including a set of titanium 2.225 intake, and 1.615 sized exhaust valves.
+The rest of the valvetrain and cylinder head information was covered in more detail during our previous article about the high-flowing Brodix heads that were massaged by Frankenstein Racing Heads.
+The heads come as a bare casting, so they require some extra port work to fit the need of a particular application.
+The heads received all the best goodies from the Manley catalog, including a set of titanium intake and exhaust valves.
 To help control the valves, Manley’s Nextek lightweight dual valvesprings were added to the valvetrain.
 Finalizing everything on the heads are the Jesel 1.8:1 rocker arms that use full bodies, needle-bearings, and steel ball adjusters, all in the name of strength.

 The top end of Evil 8.5 will be wearing some beefy Jesel rocker arms, Manley valves, and some stout Isky keyway-style lifters.